mjlile/rhythm/README.md

 * Pointers to concepts (runtime generics)

 #### Other Nice Features
-These are interesting features from other languages that I would want in my ideal language, but they aren't at the core of what I want Rhythm to be.
+These are interesting features from other languages that I would want in my ideal language, but they aren't at the core of what I want Rhythm to be
-* Large standard library
 * Algebraic data types (e.g. Rust's enum types, optional)
 * Concurrency (async/await coroutines + Go-style channel communication)
 * Ownership (e.g. Rust)